A wedding portrait is a young couple’s first image as a new family. It will be a long-lasting memory.

-A favourite for both engagements and weddings, this pose focuses entirely on the ring.
-You will intentionally leave the bride and groom’s faces blurred in the background.
+This pose is the wedding photographers favourite, both for engagements and wedding photo sessions.
+The entire focus is on the ring.
+You can even leave the bride and groom’s faces blurred in the background.

 For this shot, I will have the bride and groom side-by-side, with their ring hands together.
 Then I will direct them to hold the hand with the bride’s ring out towards me.

 I’ll place the focal point on the ring and use a shallow depth of field to blur the bride and groom into the background.
-This pose is more ring shot than couple’s pose, but can help add variety to the wedding album.
+This pose is more ring shot than couple’s pose.
+But it can help add variety to the wedding photos.

-During the formals, I have some go-to wedding poses that I use to add lots of posing variety in a limited amount of time.
-But, then I will also create poses for the particular location the bride and groom choose.
+During the formal ceremony, I have some go-to wedding poses that I use to add lots of variety in a limited amount of time.
+But, then I will also create poses for the particular location the bride and groom chose.

 I’ll find posing inspiration from a bridge at a park, for example.
-Or inspired by a beautiful Catholic church, I created a pose with the couple in the front and the wedding party in the distance on the balcony.
+Or inspired by a beautiful Catholic church, I would create a pose with the couple in the front and the wedding party in the distance on the balcony.

-This is a classic pose.
+This is a classic pose and many wedding photographers use it.
 It’s even part of my own wedding album from nearly ten years ago.

-The veil is a fun tool for adding variety and interest into wedding poses.
-Try the tried-and-true kissing under the veil, or pull a long veil close to the lens to create unique, intentional blur.
+A veil is a fun tool for adding diversity and interest to wedding poses.
+Try the tried-and-true kissing under the veil.
+Or pull a long veil close to the lens to create unique, intentional blur.

-A favourite pose of mine largely because my husband insisted on doing several of these at our own wedding, a dip kiss is a fun wedding pose.
+A favourite pose of mine because my husband insisted on doing several of these at our own wedding.
+A dip kiss is a fun wedding pose.

 Before the kiss, instruct the groom on how to hold his bride.
-I find leaning at a 90-degree angle from the camera creates the best view of this fun kiss.
+I find leaning at a 90-degree angle from the camera creates the best view of this movie-like kiss.

 Understanding posing is essential to capturing a complete wedding album.
 This includes that formal shot that will grace the couple’s walls for years.
-Creating couple poses is a mix of posing basics for individuals and creating a connection between the two of them.
+Creating a couple’s poses is a mix of posing basics for individuals and creating a connection between the two of them.

 Along with going into a wedding day with some go-to poses, be sure to find inspiration for additional shots in the surrounding venue and the details of the wedding day itself.